federicoperezmarina/101_phd/README.md

     - Give Context to the LLM
     - Prompt engineering:
         - Zero-shot
+        - One-shot
+        - Few-shot
-        - Few-shot / Multi-step generation
+        - Multi-step generation
 - With specialized LLM (Model trained for specific tasks)
     - Prompt engineering:
         - Zero-shot
+        - One-shot
+        - Few-shot
-        - Few-shot / Multi-step generation
+        - Multi-step generation

 ### What can I use?
 (Tools)
-- LangChain
-- DataDreamer
-- Ollama
+- We are going to use Ollama in order to start doing our code.